 - Lemon zest - This recipe requires 1 large lemon or 2 small ones.
 The lemon juice is used for the curd topping and the lemon zest provides majority of the wonderful lemon flavour in the cake batter itself.

 - Eggs - Two large eggs and an one yolk will add nice structure and help with the soft crumb in this lemon cupcakes recipe.
-The extra yolk helps to tenderize and also gives the crumb a nice rich yellow colour.
+The extra yolk helps to tenderize and also gives the crumb a nice rich yellow color.

 - Cream cheese - the topping is more of a whipped cream cheese as opposed to a sweet cream cheese frosting.
 It is so creamy and delicious - you MUST try it!
 Make sure the cream cheese is completely blended with the sugar smoothly with no lumps before adding the cream.